 The next article in our series takes us to Tyneside in the North-East of England.
-Newcastle United will be under the scope in this one.
+Newcastle United will be under the scope of this one.

 Founded in 1892 as a merger between Newcastle East End and Newcastle West End, the club has played at St. James’ Park since their merger.
 They have never dropped lower than the second tier of English football, and also have the Premier League’s all-time leading scorer, Alan Shearer, as one of their club legends.